 The purpose of all hormone testing is to give you more information than you already have.
 If having more information is not going to change the diagnosis, or your doctor’s treatment plan, then lab testing is unnecessary.
-If you have clear and understandable clinical symptoms that can guide diagnosis and treatment you likely do not need hormone testing.
-If you want to know more about individual hormonal pathways or have symptoms of hormonal imbalance, then hormone testing may be for you!
+If you want to know more about individual hormonal pathways or have symptoms of hormonal imbalance, then hormone testing is for you!
 Keep in mind that the person is always more important than the numbers; naturopathic doctors always practice individualized medicine.

 So what’s the DUTCH test and how is it completed?